 In this session Cheri will discuss key considerations of yoga for illness, and propping techniques.
 She will also share examples of gentle and therapeutic rest practices which can be supportive and beneficial for those experiencing chronic pain, illness or injury, which may include students living with cancer, fibromyalgia, arthritis, Parkinson’s, COVID-19 or other health issues, those experiencing burnout, stress or chronic fatigue, as well as aging populations.

-Accessible Restorative Yoga: Living Room Edition
+Session 7: Accessible Restorative Yoga: Living Room Edition

 with Tejal Patel (she/they)

 Explore postures and methods to achieve restoration in a living room space.

 This session is designed to use the space you have with the equipment you already use to find support throughout the body while resting.

 We will discuss existing to barriers to rest and use group discussion and journaling prompts to further investigate how to navigate these perceived and circumstantial blocks.

 Session 8: Healing into Death: Exploring Questions of Health and Spirituality

 Is it a coincidence that all yoga classes end with Savasana, corpse pose?
 Or is yoga practice preparation for death?

 In this session, Jivana will discuss the yoga teachings surrounding health and mortality.
 He'll look to the Yoga Sutras of Patanjali, the Bhagavad Gita, and the Upanishads, for lessons on health, healing, and death.
 These sources all speak to our immortal spiritual nature in a way that can shift our understanding of ourselves.